DesignSparkRS/RadioGlobe/README.md

 ## Installation
 For initial tests we recommend connecting to your network with an Ethernet cable.
 WiFi can be configured once everything is tested.

+The installer supports Bookworm and Bullseye OS versions.

 The install script no longer relies on username pi.
 It will install the Python scripts into your default users home directory and configure the systemd services according to your chosen username.

 From an SSH terminal: